 But, how can you improve your photography techniques to capture wildlife?
 What do you need to know and take into consideration when going out there and trying to take some beautiful photos?
 Besides the tracking apps that can help you not get lost and find some beautiful spots, there are also some photography tips you need to consider.
 Wildlife photography is challenging and it takes a lot of commitment.

 1. Know Your Gear

 This may sound like a cliché, but it is a very important tip.
 Some people go super enthusiastic in nature to take photos with their new camera.
 And this is a good step to make, as you learn about its functionalities on the job.
 But, when you want to capture wildlife moments, you need to know your gear.
 Why?
 Because moments like cheetah fights or lions fleeing prey do not take so much time.
 The best moments with animals last between 5 and 20 seconds, so you need to know the functionalities of your camera the best you can.
 You have only a few seconds to adjust the settings and capture the best moment.
 So, if you are not ready, you may lose it.
 Of course, you need to adapt to the animals you try to take photos of.
-For example, impalas and gazelles are pretty skittish, while lions are just trying to find a spot with shadow to relax during the day, and this spot might be right under your car.
+For example, impalas and gazelles are pretty skittish, while lions are just trying to find a spot with shadows to relax during the day, and this spot might be right under your car.

 However, if you want to capture birds or shy animals, you need telephoto lenses.
 The length depends on what animals you want to capture and how skittish and shy they are.
-This type of lenses is quite big and hard to carry around, especially if you are hiking.
+This type of lens is quite big and hard to carry around, especially if you are hiking.
 But there are also other options much smaller and easy to carry.
 Just choose the best that works for you, both have pros and cons.